 AMRAP Exercise Strategy

 Note: For longer AMRAP workouts, certain, more sustainable exercises can be mixed into the circuit, strategically, so you can actually complete the workout without too much rest time.
 For example, mixing in jumping jacks after burpees makes sense as jumping jacks are less taxing.
 Moreover, what area of the body the exercises are targeting should be considered when making the structure of the workout, as to allow for certain muscle groups to get a little rest while other muscle groups are working…i.e. push ups then pull ups then burpees then sit ups, rather than something like air squats then lunges then burpees then side lunges, as your legs will not be able to sustain this for the length of a longer workout.

-AMRAP workouts can incorporate bodyweight-only, free weight, or resistance band exercises.
+AMRAP workouts can incorporate bodyweight-only exercises, free weight exercises, or resistance band exercises.
 Generally, only one type of training tool and weight load will be used for an AMRAP workout, as you don’t want to be changing weights mid-workout and waste time.
 So, you should choose the weight load strategically as well.

 Have a look at a few examples of AMRAP workouts below, so you can get an even clearer picture of what an AMRAP workout entails.
 We will provide more examples later in the article, as well as a full length AMRAP steel mace workout that you can follow along to.

 10-minute bodyweight AMRAP (As Many Rounds As Possible) workout:

 Exercise 3: Pull Ups x 5

 You will do one exercise after the other, continually repeating the circuit, only resting when you absolutely have to, for 10 minutes.
 If you do rest, it’s just a short rest so you can catch your breath or a pause within your set (in position).